axelerant/engg-handbook/content/docs/principles/fundamentals.md

 ---
-title: Focus on Fundamentals
+title: Remember the Fundamentals
 weight: 3
 description: We balance the value of getting started quickly with a robust understanding of the fundamentals.
 ---

-# Focus on Fundamentals
+# Remember the Fundamentals

 There's a saying that goes you can't build your home on an uneven foundation.
 This is strongly mirrored in many scientific disciplines, and while software engineering is a lot more forgiving than those disciplines, that doesn't make it unimportant.
 It makes it even more important to stress those fundamentals because one can survive in this industry for a long time without worrying about them.
 That's not who we are at Axelerant.